 For the first time in its history, the annual float-filled, star-studded extravaganza is starting 30 minutes earlier than its usual time.

 The parade’s 97th run in 2023 will take place from 8:30 am–12 pm on Thursday, November 23.
 When it comes to an extra 30 more minutes of holiday joy, we’ll take it because a win is a win.
 And the parade is happening rain or shine, which means this time frame is pretty much set in stone.

-How to Watch the 2022 Macy's Thanksgiving Day Parade in NYC
+How to watch Macy's Thanksgiving Day Parade

 What performers, floats, and new balloons will I see?